Top 10 Italian dishes and best places for trying them

 4. Tiramisu from Venice

-This light and delicious dessert actually mean "cheer me up" and consists of ladyfinger cookies dipped in coffee, then covered with egg and mascarpone cream and topped with natural cocoa.
-The origins are usually associated with the 1960s in the region of Venice, and since then it has become one of the favorites.
-If you want to find the roots of this dish, then one of the best places to eat in Venice, Italy is Le Beccherie which is said to be where this dessert was invented.
+This light and delicious dessert actually mean "cheer me up", and consists of ladyfinger cookies dipped in coffee, then covered with egg and mascarpone cream and topped with natural cocoa.
+The origins are usually associated with the 1960s in the region of Venice, and since then, it has become one of the favourites.
+If you want to find the roots of this dish, then one of the best places to eat in Venice Italy, is Le Beccherie which is said to be where this dessert was invented.

-5. Pasta Carbonara and Ciaccio e Peppe in Rome
+5. Pasta Carbonara and Cacio e Pepe in Rome

 You didn't think I would go through this list without mentioning a staple like pasta, did you?
 With more than 350 different existing shapes of pasta, each region will highlight its own recipe, but I will mention some of my own classic favourites.
-It is Pasta Carbonara (with egg, pecorino cheese, and bacon) and Caccio e Peppe (with pecorino and pepper).
-And the best places I have tried those were in Rome - right around the corner from Panteon in Taverna del Seminario.
+It is Pasta Carbonara (with egg, pecorino cheese, and bacon) and Cacio e Pepe (with pecorino and pepper).
+And the best places I have tried those were in Rome - right around the corner from Pantheon in Taverna del Seminario.